TolgaBeyzatov/devops_project/README.md

 # postcount-service-project
-The name of repo for the Postcount service Python app.
-Exercise for a project.

 Python service called "postcount-service".
+This simple application counts the POST requests which are made everytime the page is accessed.
 It maintains a web page with a counter for the number of POST requests it has served and return it for every GET request it gets.

+The application uses python as its programming language which can be seen in postcount-service.py directory.

 ### Steps for building and running the application